meta-sq/chip-8/README.md

    sudo apt-get install libsdl2-dev
    ```

-PLEASE NOTE: the sdl2 library will take a while to install, please be patient because your terminal has not crashed
+PLEASE NOTE: the sdl2 library will take a while to install, please be patient.
+Your terminal has NOT crashed

 3. **Download Source Code**
    Download the source code as a ZIP file from the [GitHub repository](#).